jbilcke-hf/ai-comic-factory/README.md

 - The [hysts/SD-XL](https://huggingface.co/spaces/hysts/SD-XL?duplicate=true) Space by [@hysts](https://huggingface.co/hysts)
 - And other APIs for making videos, adding audio etc.. but you won't need them for the AI Comic Factory

-### Option 1: Deploy VideoChain yourself
+### Option 1:  Use the Hugging Face Inference API

-You will have to [clone](https://huggingface.co/spaces/jbilcke-hf/VideoChain-API?duplicate=true) the [source-code](https://huggingface.co/spaces/jbilcke-hf/VideoChain-API/tree/main)

-Unfortunately, I haven't had the time to write the documentation for VideoChain yet.
-(When I do I will update this document to point to the VideoChain's README)
+This is the default mode.
+You only need a valid Hugging Face token to use the API.

 ### Option 2: Use Replicate